dotnet/docs/docs/csharp/ref-returns.md

 - Modifications to the method's return value by the caller are reflected in the state of the object whose method was called.

-Reference return values can produce more compact code, as well as allow an object to expose only the individual items of an object, such as an array or a collection object, that are of interest to the caller.
+Reference return values can produce more compact code, as well as allow an object to expose only the individual data items, such as an array element, that are of interest to the caller.
 This reduces the likelihood that the caller will inadvertently modify the object's state.

 There are some restrictions on the value that a method can return as a reference return value.
 These include: